Boldești-Scăeni oil field

 The Boldești-Scăeni oil field is an oil field located in Boldești-Scăeni, Prahova County.
 It was discovered in 1942 and developed by Petrom.
 It began production in 1945 and produces oil and natural gas.
-The total proven reserves of the Boldești-Scăeni oil field are around 317 million barrels (43.2×106tonnes), and production is centered on 23000 oilbbl/d.
+The total proven reserves of the Boldești-Scăeni oil field are around 317 million barrels (43.2 million tonnes), and production is centered on 23000 oilbbl/d.